-&lt;sup>102 See FED.
+&lt;sup>116 See FED.
 R. CIV.
 P. 34(b)(2), governing form of production.
 This essentially requires production of ESI in its original native format, or in another "reasonably useable" format, at the producer's choice, unless the request specifies the form.

-&lt;sup>103 See FED.
+&lt;sup>117 See FED.
 R. CIV.
 P. 26(b)(5)(B), FED.
 R. EVID.
 502.

-&lt;sup>104 FED.
+&lt;sup>118 FED.
 R. EVID.
 502 orders, properly drafted, are enforceable in other courts, including state court.
-Clawback agreements in state court, even if entered in the form of a court order, generally do not have universal authority and application.
+Clawback agreements in state court, even if entered in the form of a court order, generally do not have authority and application outside the particular litigation.